IBMDevEnagageQuickLabs/katacoda-guides/appsody-intro/step3.md

 <a href="https://[[HOST_SUBDOMAIN]]-30000-[[KATACODA_HOST]].environments.katacoda.com/resource"> http://localhost:30000/resource</a>

-Type in the port number into the katacoda webpage to access the end point.
+Type in the port number into the katacoda webpage and add `/resource`{{copy}} to the end of the URL in your browser's search bar to access the end point.

 You should now see the response from your JAX-RS resource.